VES001 (SORT-IN-2)

 A total of 6 people who carry the GRN-FTD gene but have no symptoms, will take part in the study at one site in Netherlands and one site in the United Kingdom (University College London NHS Foundation Trust).
 Participants will self administer two different doses of the study medicine, the first dose once one days 1-34 and the second dose twice on days 35 to 84.
 There is no washout between doses.

 The participants will be in the study for about 156 days with 8 site visits and 4 telephone visits.
 Participants will need to provide blood and urine samples at most site visits and keep a diary to record when they take the study medicine every day.
 Participants will undergo a lumbar puncture 3 times, general health tests, physical examinations, electrocardiograms and possibly an MRI scan.
-Biomarkers in blood and CSF samples will be checked to see if the study medicine is effective in treating FTD.REC name
+Biomarkers in blood and CSF samples will be checked to see if the study medicine is effective in treating FTD.Summary of Results

 London - Brent Research Ethics Committee